Weighted Average Anti-dilution Protection - Explained

 - Economics, Finance, & Analytics

-Weighted Average Dilution
+What is Weighted Average Anti-Dilution?

 - the amount of money previously raised by the company,